savardmaxime/savardmaxime/README.md

-- 👋 Hi, I’m @savardmaxime, a data scientist and travel consultant
+- 👋 Hi, I’m @savardmaxime, a data scientist, geographer, and travel consultant
 - 👀 I’m interested in Transportation systems, GIS and Japan
 - 💞️ I’m looking to collaborate on travel and transportation problems
 - See my LinkedIn profile **[here](http://www.linkedin.com/in/maxime-savard-a185b364)**